 When you are planning the estate you may also be interested in knowing what your survivor’s thoughts are on the matter.
 They may have input as to the division of the estate that you may want to keep in mind.

 One of the other benefits to having an open communication about estate planning is bringing your family a sense of empowerment and comfort, knowing that you are taking control of each other’s collective future rather than leaving it to chance.
-This is also a great time to pass on family values as well as create a common understanding for how your family’s legacy will be carried out.
+This is also a great time to pass on family values as well as create a common understanding of how your family’s legacy will be carried out.

 When it comes to speaking about your estate planning, it is best to have an open and candid conversation about your wishes.
 Certain questions may arise out of the conversation, and you may want or even need to address them with someone.
 Call our office today, 702-798-4955.